 Working with reference to the script, match each numbered scene to a visual data event represented by one or more storyboard panels.

 Each storyboard panel should be marked with the scene number, the beginning of the part of the script it refers to and a sketch describing basic features and movement in the shot.
 Notes outside the box fill in detail of form, objects included and movement.

 Key elements can be colour coded so that the eye can follow them throughout the storyboard.
 These colours are not necessarily taken through to the final video, but they will help with reading the storyboard.

-A film for the BBC marking the 100th anniversary of the sinking of the Titanic.
-After the Flood short online film focuses on the ship’s route, structure, and survivor data as an alternative to the traditional picture of the disaster.
-The film shows different data from a different perspective wherever possible.
-The mapping was inspired by Richard Edes Harrison, whose 1944 Look at the World Atlas shows destinations from where they're seen—inspired by the new technology of civilian air-travel.
+We made a film for the BBC marking the 100th anniversary of the sinking of the Titanic that focuses on the ship’s route, structure, and survivor data as an alternative to the traditional picture of the disaster.
+The film shows data from an untraditional perspective wherever possible.
+The mapping was inspired by Richard Edes Harrison, whose 1944 Look at the World Atlas shows destinations from where they're seen – inspired by the new technology of civilian air-travel.
 (His ‘Europe from the East’ illustration has pride of place in our office.)

 There is obviously a lot of effort involved (the full method will be in the AtF Playbook) but here are a selected five things we did:

 The ‘how-to’ film and production guide were rolled out to other companies who created films about subjects including DNA and Dinosaurs as well as our subsequent work on WW1.